An Interpretation of Socrates

 Plato also faces another and even more immediate question.

-Socrates seems to try to get Euthyphro to see that piety is what is appropriate or fitting with respect the gods (12e) and that prosecuting his father may not have this property.
+Socrates seems to try to get Euthyphro to see that piety is what is appropriate, or fitting, with respect the gods (12e) and that prosecuting his father may not have this property.

 Socrates, in the Gorgias, seems to repeat this thought about what piety is.